1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Small Business Innovation Research (SBIR) Program (Department of Education - Institute of Education Sciences) is sponsored by U.S. Department of Education (ED), Institute of Education Sciences (IES).
-The ED/IES SBIR program funds the development and evaluation of new education technology products, including AI adaptive tutors, which directly relate to AI literacy and workforce training.
+The ED/IES SBIR program provides funding for rapid prototype development and evaluation of new education technology products.
+It emphasizes rigorous research and commercialization potential in the education sector.

 Get alerted about grants like this